-Ratha Sapthami is also called as Magha Sapthami, Surya Jayanthi, Maha Sapthami.
+Ratha Sapthami is also called as Magha Sapthami, Surya Jayanthi, Maha Sapthami or surya saptami.
 Ratha Sapthami falls on the next day after Vasanth Panchami.
 The tithi Sapthami is dedicated to God Surya.

-Lord Surya Bhagavan placed in the centre of nine planets (Navagrahas), because Surya is considered as an important god because he is the source of life.
+Lord Surya Bhagavan placed in the center of nine planets (Navagrahas), because Surya is considered an important god because he is the source of life.

 God Surya is worshipped early in the morning when fresh sunrays emerge.
 Exposure to fresh sunrays rejuvenates energy and purifies the mind & body, it believed from the ages and proven scientifically.

 Ratha Sapthami is the highly auspicious day as Surya Grahan for donations to charities and also symbolic of the change of season to spring and the start of the harvesting.
 It is an auspicious day for the Indian farmers, the festival is celebrated by all the Hindus in their houses and temples dedicated to God Surya.

 Ratha Sapthami symbolically represents that the sun god Surya turning his chariot drawn by seven horses towards the northern hemisphere in the north-east direction.

 The significance of the Ratha and the seven horses (seven horses named Jaya, Ajaya, Vijaya, Jitha Prana, Jitha Krama, Manojapa, Jitha Krodha) represents the seven colors of the rainbow.
 Seven horses represent the seven days in a week starting from Sunday (Day of God Surya).
 The chariot has 12 wheels which represent the 12 zodiac signs constituting a full year called “Samvatsara”.